 circumcision had removed these areas of skin and the associated penile

 Showtime's Penn & Teller: Bullshit!

 Season 3 (2005) - Episode 1 - Circumcision

-co-founder of NORM as well as others in the movement.
-See an actual restored
+Griffiths, co-founder of NORM, as well as several other experts are featured.
+See an

 Wired Magazine - Foreskin Restoration - July 20, 2004

 The article is titled "New Foreskin is Really a Stretch" and there is also a page showing some restoration devices